Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Introduction

-For cancer prognosis, we apply HIPPO to ABMIL models trained on breast cancer and cutaneous melanoma datasets from The Cancer Genome Atlas.
+We demonstrate how HIPPO enables our systematic understanding of the workings of a variety of pathology models performing clinical tasks: metastasis detection, prognostication, and \textit{IDH} mutation classification.
+First, in the context of metastasis detection, we evaluate six foundation models in pathology using the CAMELYON16 dataset \autocite{bejnordi2017camelyon16}.
+This dataset includes expert-annotated \rebuttal{tumor segmentations made by pathologists, providing ground-truth labels that allow us to rigorously determine whether regions deemed influential by the model correspond to established histopathologic ground truth.} \rebuttal{Throughout our metastasis detection experiments, we extensively use these expert-annotated tumor regions to validate HIPPO's causal attributions, testing both the necessity and sufficiency of tumor regions for model predictions against this ground truth.} Our analysis uncovers model-specific limitations and biases that would have remained hidden if relying solely on attention-based interpretations.
+We reveal that some models rely heavily on extratumoral tissue for metastasis detection, while others are surprisingly insensitive to small tumor regions.
+These findings highlight the importance of rigorous model evaluation beyond standard performance metrics and underscore the potential of HIPPO in identifying when and why models might fail.
+Second, building on this validation, we then applied HIPPO to cancer prognostication in breast cancer and melanoma datasets from The Cancer Genome Atlas (TCGA).
 Our results demonstrate that HIPPO can identify tissue regions more strongly associated with prognosis compared to those highlighted by attention.
 Strikingly, we find that high-attention regions can sometimes have counterintuitive effects on prognostic predictions, further emphasizing the limitations of relying solely on attention for model interpretation.
 By quantitatively assessing the impact of tumor-infiltrating lymphocytes (TILs) on model predictions, we confirm that the models have captured the known prognostic significance of TILs in both breast cancer and melanoma.
 This ability to link model behavior to established biological knowledge is crucial for building trust in AI-driven prognostic tools.

-Beyond model interpretation, HIPPO opens up new possibilities for \textit{in silico} experimentation in computational pathology.
-We showcase this potential by using HIPPO to simulate the effects of autologous TIL therapy in melanoma patients.
-By digitally replicating TIL-positive regions in specimens with poor prognosis, we demonstrate a proof-of-principle approach for identifying patients who potentially might benefit from this immunotherapy.
-This application illustrates how HIPPO can bridge the gap between computational predictions and clinically actionable insights.
+Beyond model interpretation, HIPPO opens new possibilities for virtual hypothesis generation in computational pathology.
+Finally, we applied HIPPO to \textit{IDH} mutation classification in glioma and found that HIPPO outperformed attention in identifying the histological regions driving false negatives.
+By providing more precise and interpretable insights into model predictions, HIPPO enabled a clearer understanding of the reasons behind misclassifications.